poomkhor/concentration-game/README.md

 ## :scream: Bugs to fix :poop:

--   if you click more than 2 cards, the next hangtime start counting so you might have less hangtime than you suppose to.
+-   :wrench: [**FIXED**] if you click more than 2 cards, the next hangtime start counting so you might have less hangtime than you suppose to.

 ## :sob: Lessons learnt